 Richard Sayer is a consultant at Ince.
 Having previously worked as a Senior Partner at Ince, he has over 40 years’ legal experience, specialising in both wet and dry shipping.

 Maritime London Management

-After graduating from the University of Southampton, Jos has spent the majority of his working life in the maritime sector and brings a strong knowledge of the UK maritime industries and the various stakeholders within it.
+After reading Politics the University of Southampton, graduating in 2008, Jos has spent the majority of his working life in the maritime sector and has a strong knowledge of the UK maritime industries and the various stakeholders within it.

 After starting out as a clerk in shipping agency of a port, moving on through journalism and market research, Olga spent all her career in Maritime.

 More recent work has included organising numerous international shipping conferences, including at Marintec China in Shanghai and other events in India and Turkey.
 For over 15 years she was Managing Editor of the City of London Directory and Livery Companies Guide, also becoming a Freeman of the City of London.
 Since 2015 she has worked for Maritime London, currently as Events & Business Development Manager.